Discrete Approximate Circle Bundles: Background And Problem Statement

 On the machine learning side, various datasets related to computer vision and graphics have been shown to have circle bundle structures.
 For instance, in~\cite{opt_flow_torus}, Adams et al. use local measurements and a feature map to support a torus model for high-contrast optical flow data.
+Similarly, in~\cite{Klein_bottle}, it is shown that frequently-occurring high-contrast patches from natural images concentrate around a Klein bottle embedded in a high-dimensional Euclidean space.
+It is worth noting that in each of these contexts, a direct persistent homology computation fails to satisfactorily confirm the topology of the proposed underlying model.
+Figure~\ref{fig: Wavy torus} shows an illustration of how this failure can occur, and shows how the local-to-global methodologies we propose in this paper successfully recover the underlying structure. \\

-Similarly, in~\cite{Klein_bottle}, the authors propose that a certain space of high-contrast natural image patches is concentrated around a Klein bottle embedded in high dimension.
-Beyond these examples, datasets arising from 3D objects with rotational symmetries — such as projection images of macromolecules in cryo-electron microscopy — naturally give rise to circle bundle structures, where each fiber corresponds to rotations of the object about a fixed axis~\cite{cryoem_singer_sigworth}.\\
+Beyond these examples, datasets arising from 3D objects with rotational symmetries — such as projection images of macromolecules in cryo-electron microscopy — naturally give rise to circle bundle structures, where each fiber corresponds to rotations of the object about a fixed axis~\cite{cryoem_singer_sigworth}.
+Here the underlying model is typically a 3-manifold such as $SO(3)$, and a direct persistence computation to capture the topology is simply intractable.
+On the other hand, one can infer the underlying manifold from purely local computations by leveraging the bundle structure, as we demonstrate with a synthetic dataset of 3D density functions in Section~\ref{sec: Densities}. \\